mike99mac/minimy-mike99mac/gcode/README.md

 ![](parts-back-view.jpg)
 *Back view of boombox carcass and parts*

+# Building a smart boombox
-To build the boombox, perform the following sections:
+This repo contains the G-Code to build a smart boombox using a CNC machine, To build the boombox, perform the following steps:

 - [Obtain all parts and components](#obtain-all-parts-and-components)
 - [Download the G-code](#download-the-g-code)